 Fr.
-Tom O’Neill, SJ, is an associate pastor at St. Ignatius Parish in Sacramento and Superior of the Sacramento Jesuit Community.
-He entered the Society of Jesus in September of 1976 and was ordained in June of 1990.
+Tom O’Neill, SJ is an Associate Pastor at St. Ignatius Parish in Sacramento and Superior of the Sacramento Jesuit Community.
+He entered the Society of Jesus (the Jesuits) 1976 and was ordained a Catholic priest in 1990.
+He holds an MFA in painting from the Pratt Institute in New York and has worked in the Fine Arts department at the University of San Francisco.
 Fr.
-Tom taught for many years at Loyola High School in Los Angeles and after receiving an M.F.A. in painting from the Pratt Institute in New York, worked in the Fine Arts department at the University of San Francisco.
-Prior to moving to Sacramento, Fr.
-Tom served as the Superior of the Jesuit Community at St. Ignatius Prep in San Francisco.
-Beginning in 2006, Fr.
-Tom developed a deep love for the ministry of the Jesuits among the Lakota people of the Pine Ridge Reservation.
-He worked at Our Lady of the Sioux church in Oglala, South Dakota and served on the Board of Directors of Red Cloud Indian School – the Jesuit mission on the Reservation.
+Tom has also worked at Loyola High School in Los Angeles, CA and St. Ignatius Prep in San Francisco, CA. Beginning in 2006, Fr.
+Tom developed a deep love for the ministry of the Jesuits among the Lakota people of the Pine Ridge Reservation through his work at Our Lady of the Sioux church in Oglala, South Dakota, where he also served on the Board of Directors of Red Cloud Indian School.
 For the past eight years, Fr.
-Tom has become involved in Recovery work, finding a deep freedom and grace in 12-Step work.
-His Sobriety date is March 22, 2014.
-In recent months, he has also started working the Steps in Al-Anon as well.
+Tom has been involved in Recovery work, finding a deep freedom and grace in 12 Step related work.

 Learn how we are keeping you safe.